sborms/cyclingsimilarity.com/README.md

 ### api

 This is the `FastAPI` backend.
-A Docker image is deployed to AWS ECR, the container runs with AWS ECS on Fargate.
+Initially, the Docker image was deployed to AWS ECR and the container ran with AWS ECS on Fargate.
+Currently, the image is built and runs on the free Render.
 The various API endpoints are consumed by the frontend.

 ### assets